 In its first year, the new appeals court reduced the number of appeals filed at the Supreme Court of Virginia from 1,900 to 1,000.
 It's decisions in traffic and misdemeanor cases where no incarceration is imposed, in domestic relations matters, and in most cases processed initially by administrative agencies were final, unless the Supreme Court of Virginia chose to accept a case in order to create a definitive precedent for all lower court judges to follow.

-Ten judges were authorized initially for the Court of Appeals, not the 12 initially proposed.
+Just 10 judges were authorized initially for the Court of Appeals, not the 12 initially proposed.
 The number of cases which could receive an automatic right of appeal from circuit court was limited.
 The General Assembly expanded the Court of Appeals to 11 judges in 1990.
 Trials were held in front of three-judge panels, though the full court could reconsider a case "en banc" with a panel of at least eight judges.

 While defendants were granted automatic hearings on appeal, the expanded court was left with the authority to quickly dismiss cases without merit or where case law was already clear.
 To help manage the workload, the law expanding the court also retained the right of the Court of Appeals to decline hearing an appeal requested by the prosecutors.

 The expansion passed in the legislature's first Special Session in 2021, so electing judges required convening a second special session.
-Whenever an existing judge was elevated to the Court of Appeals, that created a vacancy requiring the General Assembly to fill the uncompleted term of the newly-elected judge.16

 All judges in Virginia state courts are elected by the General Assembly.
 Members serving on the Courts of Justice committee in the House of Delegates, and on the Judiciary Committee in the State Senate, have the greatest influence in choosing who becomes a judge, but both the House of Delegates and the State Senate jointly need to approve every judge.
 The governor has no official authority to nominate a candidate, and can not veto a decision.
 However, governors can make interim appointments to fill vacancies until the General Assembly meets again.